cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-5. In `loadGame`, replace the storage actions with a fetch from the blockchain:
+5. In `loadGame` replace the storage actions with a fetch from the blockchain:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L80-L86]
     public async loadGame(): Promise<void> {